Overview

 Procedures

-- All registered student organizations desiring to solicit off-campus must obtain a Permit to Solicit Funds Off-Campus form from the Student Involvement & Engagement.
+- All registered student organizations desiring to solicit off-campus must obtain a Permit to Solicit Funds Off-Campus from the Student Involvement and Engagement.

-- Completed forms, along with a draft of the requested letter or materials, must be submitted to the SI&E, or designee, who will approve and forward to the Vice President for University Advancement (VPUA) for final approval.
+- Completed forms, along with a draft of the requested letter or materials, must be submitted to the SI&E.